 The B.S. degree in Sports Media provides students with course-specific training and experiential-learning opportunities to engage in the constantly evolving field of sports media.
-Students learn and apply the technical skills of covering sports events on deadline; produce live and recorded multimedia and broadcast content; and develop the conceptual skills of strategy, sports communication theory and best practices.
+Students learn and apply the technical skills of covering sports events on deadline; producing live and recorded multimedia and broadcast content; and developing the conceptual skills of strategy, sports communication theory, and best practices.

-You will be enrolled in classes in your major from day one that give you both a foundation and application of such potential career paths as field producer, sports information director, sports anchor, publicist, planner, marketer, social media strategist and more.
+From day one, you will be enrolled in classes in your major that give you a foundation to such potential career paths as field producer, sports information director, sports anchor, publicist, planner, marketer, social media strategist, and more.

-Sports Media students supplement course work with required internship experiences and getting involved with student media and athletics at Ithaca College, including the campus television station (ICTV), the campus radio stations (92 WICB and VIC), and the campus newspaper (The Ithacan).
-The Gridiron Report, Big Red Faceoff, Sports Final and So You Think You Know Sports are long-running ICTV productions, entirely produced, directed, scripted and reported by students.
+Sports Media students supplement coursework with required internship experiences and by getting involved with student media and athletics at Ithaca College, including the campus television station (ICTV), the campus radio stations (92 WICB and VIC), and the campus newspaper (Ithacan).
+The Gridiron Report, Big Red Faceoff, Sports Final, and So You Think You Know Sports are long-running ICTV productions, entirely produced, directed, scripted, and reported by students.

 Students regularly receive internship offers at NBC to help its Olympic coverage, and they are able to study and work in sports internships for a semester at our Los Angeles center or in New York City, among other opportunities.
 Some of the internship placements include ESPN, NBA, MLB, NFL, NHL, NCAA, PGA, MLL, WNBA, USTA, Madison Square Garden, Barclays Center, MetLife Stadium, CBS Sports, Fox Sports 1, NBC Sports, MLB Network, NBA Entertainment, Sports Illustrated, IMG, and Octagon Sports.
 They can also intern right in Ithaca during the academic year at The Ivy League Digital Network affiliated with Cornell University athletics.